monbiote/ECB_Perceived_Cacophony/README.md

 ## Introduction

-The aim of this project is to develop a Cacophony Index that measures the level of discordance among ECB council members based on their public statements.
+The aim of this project is to develop a Cacophony Index that measures the level of discordance among ECB council members based on their public statements and how the media perceives it.
 By analyzing news articles related to the ECB and its members, we classify these statements as hawkish, dovish, or neutral.
-This classification is used to calculate the Cacophony Index, which provides insights into the level of agreement or disagreement within the ECB council.
+This classification is then used to build the Cacophony Index, which provides insights into the level of agreement or disagreement within the ECB council.

 ## Dataset

 The dataset consists of news articles related to the ECB and its members.
-These articles were collected from various sources and cover a wide range of topics related to monetary policy and economic outlooks.
+These articles were provided by the Strategic Communications Team of European Central Bank and cover a wide range of topics related to monetary policy and economic outlooks.

-### Data Structure

-- `data/raw`: Contains the raw news articles.
-- `data/processed`: Contains the processed and labeled data.

 ## Labeling Process